 The Pumping Party Scene In Montañita, Ecuador – Who’d Have Thought It?

 Dave and I have been on the road for approximately six weeks now, the majority of which has been filled with sightseeing, lessons in culture and history, and day tours to incredible locations throughout Mexico, Belize, Guatemala, Colombia and Ecuador.
-It’s now the start of Halloween weekend, and as we leave the quiet town of Puerto López by local bus, we are more than ready to party for a few days.
+It’s now the start of Halloween weekend, and as we leave the quiet town of Puerto López by local bus, we are more than ready to party for a few days at the coastal town of Montañita, in Ecuador.

 We arrive in the afternoon and attempt to find our hostel.
 It’s called Esperanto Hostel and is situated just one block from the beach.
 I’m pleasantly surprised to find that Montañita is well built up with independent and modern-looking restaurants, bars, boutique clothing stores and hostels.
 There are three blocks that buzz with people and it’s a real mix of foreigners and locals alike, with a large number of hippies manning street stalls full of handmade jewellery.